arcusmaximus/SottrModTools/Documentation.md

 - **Merge with existing armature(s)**

-  In SOTTR, each of Lara's outfits is split into as many as four pieces (head/hair/torso/legs), with each piece having its own skeleton.
+  In SOTTR, each of Lara's outfits is split into as many as four pieces (head/hair/torso/legs), with each piece having its own partial skeleton.
 What's more, different skeletons typically have different IDs for the same bone.
   This of course complicates rigging.

   To solve this problem, the addon can merge the different skeletons into one skeleton that covers the whole outfit.
   Simply import one outfit piece, then import another (and another...) into the same Blender scene with this option